man455/wordpress-job-manager/readme.txt

 == Changelog ==

+= 0.5.3 =
+* FIXED: Application list not filtering correctly if no rating selected

 = 0.5.2 =
 * FIXED: Job list not loading after creating a new job
 * FIXED: Application categories somehow got wiped, restored them